 With post-processed surveys, there is no communication between the base and roving receivers.
-GPS processing software is required to combine data from the base and roving receivers to obtain the results.
-Thus, baseline solutions for the surveyed points cannot be generated until after the survey is complete.
-The coordinates can then be exported for use in GIS, plotting, or drawing software.
+GPS processing software is required to combine data from the base and roving receivers, after the survey, to obtain the results.
+Thus, baseline solutions for surveyed points cannot be generated until after the survey is complete.
+Coordinates can then be exported for use in GIS, plotting, or drawing software.
 Two main advantages of a PPK survey over an RTK survey are: